breadsystems/simulacrum/README.md

 Simulacrum offers a simple REST(-ish) API for uploading and deleting images on your server.
 Uploading a single file and deleting a single file are the only two operations.

+API responses are in JSON format.
+The `success` property in the returned JSON object indicates whether the request succeeded or failed.
+On error, an `error` message will describe what went wrong.

 #### Uploading a new image

 ```